 To understand development of complex yet sophisticated neuronal circuits underlying higher brain function of mammals, integrative studies which cover from molecules to whole animals are indispensable.
-By using a wide range of techniques, such as mouse genetics (gene knockout), 2-photon microscopy, confocal microscopy, histology and behavioral analyses, we are studying mechanisms of development and function of mammalian neuronal circuits.
-In particular, we are interested in activitydependent circuit development during postnatal stages.
+By using a wide range of techniques, such as mouse genetics, molecular biology, in utero electroporation, histology and 2-photon in vivo imaging, we are studying mechanisms of development and function of mammalian neuronal circuits.
+In particular, we are interested in activity-dependent circuit development during postnatal stages.

 (Left) The barrel map is visualized by generating thalamocortical axon (TCA)-GFP transgenic mouse.

 (Right) A single layer 4 neuron is labeled by Supernova-RFP and dendritic refinement is analyzed by long-term in vivo two-photon imaging in neonates.

 Nakazawa S, Yoshimura Y, Takagi M, Mizuno H, Iwasato T. Developmental Phase Transitions in Spatial Organization of Spontaneous Activity in Postnatal Barrel Cortex Layer 4.
 J Neurosci.
 2020 Sep 30;40(40):7637-7650.

 Nakazawa S, Mizuno H, Iwasato T. Differential dynamics of cortical neuron dendritic trees revealed by long-term in vivo imaging in neonates.
 Nat Commun.
 2018 Aug 6;9(1):3106.